laravel/spark-docs/upgrade.md

 	require('laravel-elixir-vue-2');

-If you are using Webpack to compile your assets in your `gulpfile.js`, you should make sure to add the `laravel-elixir-webpack-official` package to your `package.json` file:
+If you are using Webpack to compile your assets in your `gulpfile.js`, you should add the `laravel-elixir-webpack-official` package to your `package.json` file:

     npm install --save laravel-elixir-webpack-official